lcthomas/engl6000f24/course-calendar.md

 ## Week 8
 ### Monday, October 14: NO CLASS -- FALL BREAK/INDIGENOUS PEOPLES' DAY

-## Week 9: Rare and Manuscript Collections
+## Week 9: Rare and Manuscript Collections: Meet in Rare and Manuscript Collections
 ### Monday, October 21
-- Rare and Manucript Collections session with Emily Beran: Meet in Rare and Manuscript Collections
+- Rare and Manucript Collections session with Emily Beran
 - Last day to drop classes or change grading basis
-- Meetings with Lindsay this week

 ## Week 10: Spring Courses and Faculty Panel
 ### Monday, October 28
 - Visit from Katrina Overton: pre-enrollment and SP25 classes
 - Faculty panel: TBA
-- Meetings with Lindsay this week

 ## Week 11
-### Monday, November 4: NO CLASS -- MENTAL HEALTH DAY
+### Monday, November 4: NO CLASS -- INDIVIDUAL MEETINGS
 - Lindsay will have office hours during class

 ## Week 12: Teaching
-### Monday, November 11
+### Monday, November 11: Meet in GSH 258
 - Teaching an FWS, the Knight Institute Summer Training Program, navigating teaching along with coursework, teaching resources at Cornell
 - Visit from Emily Parsons and Katrina Overton about teaching applications
 - Visit from Kate McCullough, Director of Graduate Student Teaching

 ## Week 13: Academic Jobs